 The two non-buy options ("Keep" and "Do Not Buy") lead to identical outcomes: the participant chooses not to buy the food at the given price.
 However, we predicted that participants would not treat them as identical options.
 We begin by focusing on the choice results before discussing the results for visual attention.
+We conclude the results across studies by fitting a formal model of evidence accumulation.
 Where possible, we examine both aggregate subject-level analyses as well as disaggregate trial-level analyses.